ghrimx/InspectorMate/README.md

 Document requests, referred to as "requests," are organized within a dedicated tab for streamlined access and handling.

+A "workspace" is a dedicated folder where all files and folders related to an inspection are systematically organized.
+When setting up a workspace, two primary folders are created: “Evidence” and “Notebook.”
+The “Evidence” folder serves as the repository for documents received in response to requests, from which the app will generate references.
+The “Notebook” folder is designated for note files, which have the “.phv” extension.
+Additionally, the “Notebook” folder contains a “.image” subfolder that stores all images copy-pasted into note files.

 ### Drag and Drop frames to organize the layout
 ![flexible-layout]